Morelos: Governors of Morelos

 Morelos had seven governors between 1869 (when the state was formed) and 1911 (when the Madero Revolution triumphed).
 Francisco Leyva Arciniegas was the first Constitutional governor (1869–1876).

 Thirty-four men held the highest administrative position in Morelos between 1911 and 1930.
 Their titles included Constitutional Governor, Substitute Governor, Provisional Governor, Temporary Governor, Military Governor, Political head of Territory, and In charge of office.
 General Genovevo de la O, and José G. Parres Guerrero are the best-known names.
-Octavio Paz Solórzano, father of the poet by the same name, served briefly in 1925.
+Octavio Paz Solórzano, father of the poet Octavio Paz, served briefly in 1925.

 Twenty men have served as governor during the Constitutional Period.
 Vicente Estrada Cajigal (PNR, 1930–1934) was the first Constitutional governor after the Revolution.

 Felipe Rivera Crespo (PRI, 1970–1976) is remembered for his support of agriculture.

 Lauro Ortega Martínez (PRI, 1982–1988) is credited with improving the highway of Cañon de Lobos, saving the town of Huautla, and building the Mariano Matamoros soccer stadium.

 Antonio Riva Palacio López (PRI, 1988–1994) was the last member of PRI to serve a full six-year term as Governor of Morelos.
 After he completed his term, he was appointed ambassador to Ecuador (1994–1998), despite being accused of literally hundreds of charges of corruption.
 Jorge Carrillo Olea (PRI, 1994–1998) was forced to resign after being accused of covering for kidnappers.
 Carrillo was followed by two interim governors, and then Sergio Alberto Estrada Cajigal Ramirez of PAN was elected in 2000.
 Estrada Cajigal is the grandson of Vicente Estrada Cajigal, first governor elected under the 1930 constitution, and he was the first governor who was not a member of PRI or its predecessor, PNR.
 The younger Estrada Cajigal is best remembered for the Helicopter of Love bought with government funds for emergency use but actually used to impress his mistresses.
 His term ended in 2006 and he resigned from PAN in 2009.
 Marco Antonio Adame (PAN, 2006–2012) followed.
 Adame's term of office was marked by extreme violence, and he was accused of not only having ties to drug cartels, but also of electoral fraud.